Chico Car Accident and Personal Injury Lawyer

 - Speeding: Not only does speeding cause car wrecks, but it may also make them worse when they happen.

-These are just some of the many factors that may contribute to motor vehicle accidents.
-If you are hurt in a traffic accident in Butte County or elsewhere in California, you may be entitled to financial compensation from the person or entity who caused the incident.
-A local injury attorney may advise you of your rights and what to expect from your claim.
+These are some of the many factors that may contribute to a motor vehicle accident.
+If you are hurt in a traffic crash in Butte County or elsewhere in California, you may be entitled to financial compensation from the at-fault party.
+An injury attorney may advise you of your rights and what to expect from your claim.

-Watch the video below for information on finding the best Chico personal injury lawyer to handle your case.Types of Injury Cases Our Law Firm Handles
+Watch the video below for information on finding the best personal injury lawyer in Chico, CA, to handle your case.Types of Serious Injury Cases Our Law Office Handles

-Our accident attorneys handle numerous types of cases, including those that involve:
+Our Chico injury attorneys at AutoAccident.com handle numerous types of cases, including those that involve the following:

 - Bicycle accidents

 - Car wrecks